 Any time your puppy shows interest in the crate or ventures inside, praise and treat them.
 The more you build up a positive association, the more relaxed the training process becomes.

 Giving your puppy meals in the crate is another way of getting your dog relaxed inside.
 If your puppy is still unsure of entering the crate, you can place their food bowl outside and gradually move it closer until your puppy is happy to eat inside.
 Once your puppy is comfortable eating their food in their crate, you can work on shutting the door.

 Closing the door

-While some dogs won’t notice a closed door if they have food to distract them, others aren’t fooled so easily.
+While some dogs are less likely to notice a closed door if they have food to distract them, others aren’t fooled so easily.

 Once your puppy has mastered the closed door, you can begin to work on distance.
-When your puppy is in their crate with the door closed, take a step backwards, return and treat.
+When your puppy is in their crate with the door closed, take a step backward, return and treat.

 Continue doing this, building up the distance step by step and the time in five-second increments until you can step out of the room.

 Once you leave the room, repeat the time increments.
 Start by standing outside the room for five seconds and then ten seconds etc., until you can leave your puppy for five minutes while they remain relaxed.
 The time can then be built up in larger chunks, for example, in thirty-second increments if training throughout the day.
 Try to mix things up and vary the times that your puppy stays in their crate.